| Issue |

 Predicting Adult Perfusion Practice Trends and the Adoption of Evidence-Based Practice

 Address correspondence to: Margaret A. Relle, BS, Perfusion, Medical University of South Carolina, 165 Cannon Street #503, Charleston, SC 29403.
-E-mail: m.anderson.relle@gmail.com
+E-mail: This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 Received: